 The Electric Vehicle Charging Equipment Rebate Program provides rebates for Level 2 electric vehicle charging equipment.

 Residential properties: The rebate is 50% of the cost of the charging station, up to $500.

 Commercial properties: Each rebate is 75% of the cost of the charging station, up to $2,500.

 Workplaces: Each rebate is 75% of the cost of the charging station, up to $5,000.
-Each workplace may apply for up to 6 rebates.
 Under this program, a workplace is defined as an employer with 15 or more employees in a non-residential place of business.
 The US Department of Energy offers guidance on deciding whether a workplace charging station is right for your business.

 Proof of residency or operation in Delaware (driver’s license, military proof of service letter, or business license)

 A copy of the sales slip for the charging station

 This rebate may be considered taxable income by the U.S. Internal Revenue Service and the Delaware